 - type B: confined to the descending aorta, distal to the origin of the left subclavian artery

 Acute intramural haematomas appear as focal, crescentic, high-attenuating (60-70 HU) regions of eccentrically thickened aortic wall on non-contrast CT.
-Narrow window width is essential for identifying subtle lesions.
+Narrow window width is essential for identifying subtle lesions6.
 Intimal calcification may be displaced inwards, best appreciated on non contrast phase.

 The lesions exhibit low attenuation in relation to the aortic lumen on post-contrast CT and can be far more subtle, hence a non contrast phase before CTA is often used in an acute aortic syndrome protocol.
 Unlike aortic dissection, no intimal flap is present on the CTA.

 Echocardiography and MRI may also detect the abnormality but conventional angiography will not.

 Treatment and prognosis

 If IMH involves the ascending aorta (Stanford A), treatment is surgical to prevent rupture or progression to a classic aortic dissection.

 Conservative management is indicated for aortic IMH of the descending aorta (Stanford B).

 Untreated, IMH can be life-threatening as it can lead to:

 - thrombosed false lumen in classic aortic dissection: typically spirals longitudinally around the aorta whereas an intramural haematoma usually maintains a constant circumferential relationship with the aortic wall

 - aortitis: typically shows concentric uniform thickening of the aortic wall with or without peri-aortic inflammatory stranding, whereas an intramural haematoma is often eccentric in configuration